oh4d/laravel-accessibility/readme.md

 Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 The Accessibility will be enabled by default, to change that update your .env file.
+See more options in `config/accessibility.php`
 ```text
 ACCESSIBILITY_ENABLED=true
 ```

 ### Laravel 5.5+:

-If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php
+If you don't use auto-discovery, add the ServiceProvider to the providers array in `config/app.php`

 ```php
 Oh4d\Accessibility\ServiceProvider::class